mapforge-org/mapforge/docs/privacy.md

 ### As a map creator of Mapforge

-The geojson and image data you upload or create on Mapforge is available to other users by default.
-You can decide to configure your map as private, then it is only available to others that know the private or public link to it.
+The geojson and image data you upload or create on Mapforge is **not** available to other users by default.
+You can decide to share your map by link, or to publish it on mapforge.org to make it available to others.

 Users are responsible for any data they share through Mapforge and confirm that they have the permission to share it.